Mindfulness is a mental practice that is proven to improve your life in many ways.

 During waking life, our brains function by using the so-called default mode network.

-What it means is that by default, there’s a region of your brain which constantly generates thought, anxiety, worry, and stress.
+What it means is that by default, there’s a region of your brain that constantly generates thought, anxiety, worry, and stress.

 Researchers found that if you’re able to decrease the amount of brain activity in this network (even if for a short period of time), you tend to be much happier because you’re not clinging to every thought.